 Wisties, were a sentient species native to the forest moon of Endor.

 - Fairy in a Bottle: The Ewok and Wisties are allies with the latter letting the former sometimes used pouches full of Wisties as a weapon, throwing them in the direction of a target; on impact, the sprites emerged, both disrupting and burning the target

-- Humanoid Aliens: Their art depict them as such
+- Humanoid Aliens: Their art depicts them as such.

-- Our Fairies Are Different: Well their aliens for one, and have the ability to raise their body temperature to burn someone (which is extremely effective when they swarm a target.
+- Our Fairies Are Different: Well they're aliens for one, and have the ability to raise their body temperature to burn someone (which is extremely effective when they swarm a target.